0x4xel/HTNotes/README.md

 ## Recommendations

-When you have configure your environment, you can remove `assets` folder that is only for `README` asset purposes.
+Once you have configured your environment, you can remove `assets` folder that is only for `README` asset purposes.

 Now its yours.
 You can now change whatever you want.
-This is a preconfigured vault so you can change it, add or remove content, feel `free`.
+This is a pre-configured vault so you can change it, add or remove content, feel `free`.

 ## Usage

 When the script creates a machine folder, it also creates a fileClass call "machine" that receive the data from the API and print it into the {{machine_name}}.md.

-The profile of the machine is displayed like:
+The profile of the machine will be displayed like:

 ![](HTB/assets/machine_info_example.png)